J1A2D3/GeetFit/docs/CONDUCT.md

    Agenda and Minutes wil be taken by group member assigned and done via google docs

    Scrum Master will be the enforcer but team members are responsible for being accountable.

+   Signed by:
+      Roshdan Adetunji